bitwiseshiftleft/strobelite/README.md

         return [tag,flags,length%256,length>>8]
 ```

-**TODO**: Possibly this should be in the opposite order, because that's better for suffix-freedom.
+**TODO**: Possibly this should be in the opposite order, because that's better for suffix-freedom if someone wants to mix and match.

-Note well that the length is not necessary for security.
-It is included for two reasons:
+Note well that the length here is not necessary for security, so that it could be omitted or set to a fixed value by a protocol which uses some sort of streaming crypto.
+It is included above for two reasons:
 * Sending the control word for all messages which will be transmitted (i.e. not keys, session IDs, sig challenges, etc) makes a half-decent framing protocol.
 * This makes it slightly harder to screw up by using a MAC or something of a different length.
+(It better describes the meaning of the message and what the output will be used for.)

 Control words are applied using the unduplex operation, followed by padding with the byte 3 and applying the F function.  **TODO**: Why 3 and not 2?
 No good reason.
 Maybe make it 2.